zaphosting/docs/en/dedicated_centos.md

 > In this example, the installation of CentOS 8.3 is performed

 ## 📋 Preparations
-In your ZAP interface, select the desired ISO of FreeBSD and let the server boot with the ISO until it is in the setup process.
+In your ZAP interface, select the desired ISO of CentOS and let the server boot with the ISO until it is in the setup process.

 > Navigation in the setup process is done with your mouse.